neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

 - The hash of tracked artifacts may change between the original and new runs.
 - Each file copied as a `FileSet` will have its file name prefixed with the namespace where it was stored in the original run.
 For example, if the original run has a file named `hello_neptune.py` stored in the `source_code/files` namespace, the corresponding file in the new run will be named `source_code/files/hello_neptune.py`.

-† These features can be added based on feedback
+† Can be added based on feedback

 ## Post-Migration
 - The source object of a run can be identified using `sys/custom_run_id`.